tristanjuricek/asciilab/README.md

 ## TO DO

-- Setup "hello" admin page
 - Add CRUD APIs for repo registration
 - Setup a client from admin -> api
+- Add REPO admin page
+-